 This document is to be regarded as confidential to Gateshead Metropolitan Borough Council.
 It has been prepared for the sole use of the Audit and Standards Committee and Accounts Committee as the appropriate sub-committee charged with governance.
 No responsibility is accepted to any other person in respect of the whole or part of its contents.
 Our written consent must first be obtained before this document, or any part of it, is disclosed to a third party.

 mazars

-Audit and Standards Committee Members Gateshead Metropolitan Borough Council Gateshead Council, Civic Centre Regent Street Gateshead NE8 1HH Mazars LLP Bank Chambers 26 Mosley Street Newcastle upon Tyne NE1 1DF
+Audit and Standards Committee Members Gateshead Metropolitan Borough Council Gateshead Council, Civic Centre Regent Street Gateshead NE8 1HH

 12 July 2023

 Dear Members